cfree3/userscripts/README.md

 must:

   *  Include it in an _open-source_ context.
-  *  Give credit to me (Curtis Free) as the creator of the script(s) and -- more important -- retain all existing references/credits.
+  *  Give credit to me (Curtis Free) as the creator of the script(s) and &ndash; more important &ndash; retain all existing references/credits.
   *  [Let me know!][email]

 If you find one of my scripts useful, I'd [like to know][email].